 Katmercim: for baklava and katmer

 Katmercim is a small shop but boy are they worth the stop!
-You can choose from a variety of baklavas, and I always seem to spot some I never tried before.
-It’s a pastry, pistachio and syrup heaven!
+You can choose from a wide variety of baklavas, and I always seem to spot some I never tried before.
+It’s a flaky pastry, pistachio and syrup heaven!
 I used to live down their road, and I would always find the perfect excuses to treat myself to their baklavas.
 Midterms done?
 Baklavas.
-Birthday and anniversaries?
+Birthdays and anniversaries?
 Baklavas.
 Feeling a bit low?
 Baklavas.

 To order, show them which baklava you want and explain how many you want; bir (1), iki (2), üç (3), dört (4), …, yarım kilo (1 pound), bir kilo (2 pounds).
 If you want to order 1 katmer, say bir adet katmer.